guozhengli2021/homepage/_pages/about.md

 My research interests are information visualization, machine learning, human-computer interaction and virtual / augmented reality.
 Specifically, I have been working on visualization tools (e.g., HiTailor, CoInsight), visualization libraries (e.g., BarcodeTree, GoTree), and visual analytics systems (e.g., TokenVis, LitVis).

 I am always looking for highly-motivated undergraduate or graduated students to work with me.
-Please drop me an email if you are interested or come directly to Room 1103 of the central teaching building and have a cup of coffee :smile:.
+Please drop me an email if you are interested or come directly to my office and have a cup of coffee :smile:.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.